harness/developer-hub/docs/chaos-engineering/chaos-faults/vmware/vmware-http-reset-peer.md

 ### Reset timeout

-It defines the reset timeout value that is added to the HTTP request.
+It specifies the reset timeout value that is added to the HTTP request.
 Tune it by using the `RESET_TIMEOUT` environment variable.

 Use the following example to tune it: